Merck, Pfizer, HSBC could be big winners from shareholder case

 A decision setting a higher bar for class actions would not end the lawsuits, but it would allow these defendants to file briefs demanding that shareholders have to again seek court approval for the status - and this time under a new, tougher standard.
 If they fail to get that approval, the cases would effectively end.

-In 2013, settlements were reached in 67 cases totaling $4.8 billion, according to Cornerstone Research.
-A ruling in the oil company's favor in Halliburton v.
+In 2013, settlements were reached in 67 cases totalling $4.8 billion, according to Cornerstone Research.
+A ruling in the oil company's favour in Halliburton v.
 Erica P. John Fund could save other businesses facing pending class actions hundreds of millions of dollars collectively.

 Around 200 shareholder class actions are filed every year alleging that misleading statements and material omissions made by companies and their executives caused a stock’s share price to drop.
 Nearly 400 shareholder securities class actions are pending in various stages of litigation, according to data gathered by the Stanford Law School Securities Class Action Clearinghouse.